Jake Marisnick Player Props: Tigers vs. Braves

 Jake Marisnick At The Plate

-- Marisnick has gotten a hit in four of 11 games this year (36.4%), with multiple hits twice.
+- This year, Marisnick has posted at least one hit in four of 11 games (36.4%), and had multiple hits twice.

-- He has not hit a home run in his 11 games this season.
+- He has not hit a long ball in his 11 games this year.

-- Marisnick has driven in a run twice this year, but just one in each of those games.
+- Marisnick has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.